gnucoop/pandino/README.md

 - Supports multiple LLM types including Groq, Deepseek, and Mistral.
 - Provides a Flask-based API for easy integration and usage.
 - Handles data processing and visualization using popular libraries like pandas and plotly.
+- Implements a basic user management system using SQLite for API key validation.

 ## Installation
 To install Pandino, follow these steps: